alaasaleem/ENCS3390-OS-Project/README.md

 ## Features

-- Common CPU scheduling algorithms such as Round Robin, Priority Scheduling, Shortest Job First (SJF), and FCFS.
+- Run common CPU scheduling algorithms such as Round Robin, Priority Scheduling, Shortest Job First (SJF), and FCFS.

 - Allow users to dynamically configure scheduling parameters such as time quantum for Round Robin, priority levels for Priority Scheduling, and burst time for SJF.